openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/01_Safety_and_Compliance.md

 - **Humidity**: 10% to 95% relative humidity, non-condensing

 ToDo Armin 250731: Haben wir dazu irgendwelche Tests gemacht?
+250806: on default no => theoretcial or derived or only sporidaclly tested values

 ## Intended Use